bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Ben: 00:01:26

 Hey, thanks for having me on again.
-I'm guessing I'm here because I posted to the mail as well how you could do  the CTV optimization with, for DLCs, you can optimize them with Covenants and I showed how you could do it with OpVaults as well.
+I'm guessing I'm here because I posted to the mail as well how you could do the CTV optimization with, for DLCs, you can optimize them with Covenants and I showed how you could do it with `OP_VAULT`s as well.

 NVK: 00:01:42